Flexitive/page-api/README.md

 ## Overview
 The Page API is a way to customize the behavior and content of pages built in [Flexitive](https://flexitive.com).
 The Page API enables:

-* Control of page load
+* control of page load
-* Creation of custom elements
+* creation of custom elements
-* Listening to events emitted by the Page
+* listening to Page events
-* Connecting dynamic elements to external data sources
+* connecting dynamic elements to external data sources

 **This guide is a work-in-progress, expect breaking changes in the coming weeks and months**